 Sometimes the extra money is unannounced.
 Grubhub may feel the need to pay more on a delivery that they think won't get delivered.

-Grubhub's increased minimum pay.
+Grubhub's increased (and decreased) minimum pay.

 The Grubhub hourly minimum compensation